Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Main results

-A further main result of this paper is the following error bound for the weighted finite difference method.
-It follows directly from Algorithm~\ref{alg}, the modulated Fourier expansion of the exact solution in Proposition~\ref{prop} and the modulated Fourier expansion of the numerical solution in Theorem~\ref{th:MFE}.
+A further result of this paper is the following error bound for weighted finite difference methods.
+It follows directly from Section~\ref{subsec:alg}, the modulated Fourier expansion of the exact solution in Proposition~\ref{prop} and the modulated Fourier expansion of the numerical solution in Theorem~\ref{th:MFE}.
 Note that the velocity behaves as $\partial_t u = \mathcal{O}(\eps^{-2})$ so that the error bound given below corresponds to the relative error.

 \begin{theorem}[Error bound] Under the assumptions of Theorem~\ref{th:MFE}, we obtain the error bounds

 uniformly for $t_n = n\tau \leq T$ and $x_i$.
 The constant symbolized by the $ \mathcal{O} $-notation is independent of $ \eps $, the time step $ \tau $, and the mesh size $ h $, but depends on the final time $T$.